 - What type of driving do you do: highway, surface streets, off-road?

 - Do you have a long commute and, because of that, is fuel economy important to you?

 - Do you need all-wheel drive?

-- What safety features are important to you? ( Read about factors to consider when assessing safety of a family car
+- What are the safety features important to you? ( Read about factors to consider when assessing the safety of a family car

 - Do you need a lot of cargo capacity?